Home » Craft Room » DIY Cocktail Napkins: Linen with Crocheted Edge

 • Repeat for each corner.
 Unfold your corners.
 I use a letter opener to push my corner points out to make them crisp and sharp.

-• For my first try at this, I then sewed my folds down so very nicely.
+• For my first try at this, I sewed the folded edges down very nicely.
 DON’T DO THAT.
-I found that it was best to wait until you’ve put your back stitch in so that you can hide all your loose threads.
+I found that it was best to wait until you’ve put your backstitch in so that you can hide all your loose threads.

 Add a backstitch to your napkins:

-• Using your disappearing ink mark, make a mark every 1/2″ along one side of your fabric.
-This ink disappears very quickly, so you’ll only be able to do one side at a time.
+• Using your disappearing ink mark, mark every 1/2″ along one side of your fabric.
+This ink disappears quickly, so you can only do one side at a time.

-• Thread your needle with about 2 3/4 to 3 yards of your pearl cotton.
+• Thread your needle with about 2 3/4 to 3 yards of pearl cotton.
 You will want the thread to be double, so tie the 2 ends together.
-This length of the thread will allow you to put your backstitch along 2 of the edges.
+This thread length will allow you to put your backstitch along 2 of the edges.
 You’ll repeat for the other 2 edges, but the thread was too long to have just one piece.

 • I put a backstitch along the folded edge of my napkin, but you could use a blanket stitch if you’d prefer that look.